 Ample Space for Swimming

-A 5-gallon US tank holds approximately 19 liters of water, which is enough space for a betta’s regular activities.
-It provides plenty of room for your betta to swim, explore, and exhibit natural behaviors.
+A 5-gallon US tank holds approximately 19 liters of water, which is enough space for regular activities of a betta fish.
+It provides plenty of room for your betta to swim, explore and exhibit natural behaviors.

-Additionally, a 5-gallon tank works well with the filtration and heating systems and enhances the mental stimulation of your betta fish.
-In short, it provides the perfect balance for your betta’s well-being while being manageable for betta owners.
+Moreover, a 5-gallon tank works well with the filtration and heating systems and enhances the mental stimulation of your betta fish.
+In short, it provides the perfect balance for your betta well-being while being manageable for betta owners.

 Tank Mates for 5-Gallon Betta Tank

 While some betta owners like to add tank mates, it’s important to note that a 5-gallon tank is suitable only for a single betta.
-Tank mates are generally not recommended due to the betta’s aggressive behavior.
-However, if you want a livelier tank and are passionate about other bottom dwellers, amano shrimp, and mystery snails can adjust well in a 5-gallon betta tank.
+Tank mates are generally not recommended due to aggressive behavior of betta fish.
+However, if you want a livelier tank and are passionate about other aquarium dwellers, amano shrimp, and mystery snails can adjust well in a 5-gallon betta tank.

 Essential Equipment Checklist for a 5-Gallon Betta Tank

-If you’re setting up a 5-gallon home for your betta fish, here’s a breakdown of what you’ll need, what each item does, and what to keep in mind—especially for a small tank like this one.
-We’ve also included rough price ranges and product tips to help you stay within budget.
+If you’re setting up a 5-gallon home for your betta fish, you’ll need some essential aquarium accessories.
+I’ll explain what each item does and what to watch out for, especially with a small tank like this.
+I’ve added rough price ranges and product tips to help you stick to your budget.

 Equipment | Purpose | Key Considerations |